 What To Do If You Witness Or Are Subject To Unacceptable Behaviour

-If you feel threatened or violated as a result of intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct, please immediately notify an event staff member or contact us at firstname.lastname@example.org.
-Likewise, please immediately notify an event staff member if you notice that someone else is being subjected to such behaviour.
+If you feel threatened or violated as a result of intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct, please immediately notify an event volunteer or contact us at firstname.lastname@example.org.
+Likewise, please immediately notify an event volunteer if you notice that someone else is being subjected to such behaviour.

 We’re all in this together